MilosIl/CoffeeShop/README.md

 # Coffee Shop Application Documentation

-"Coffee Shop" is a collaborative project by **Quantox Academy** students, designed and developed under the supervision instructors.
+"Coffee Shop" is a collaborative project by **Quantox Academy** students, designed and developed under the supervision of instructors.
 It showcases a modern design created by the design team and was developed by the frontend team from the **React and React Native** course.

 ## Project Description

-"Coffee Shop" project showcases our progress and skills gained through learning and practice.
+The "Coffee Shop" project showcases our progress and skills gained through learning and practice.
 It reflects our ability to create a well-designed, functional, and user-friendly application.
 Through this project, we demonstrate our growth in frontend development and modern web technologies.

-Build by design of students from Quantox Academy: [link of design](https://www.figma.com/design/OkuGlbVZOxtCwzEu4Hf1hT/Cafe-Academy---Design?node-id=0-4799)
+Built by design of students from Quantox Academy: [link of design](https://www.figma.com/design/OkuGlbVZOxtCwzEu4Hf1hT/Cafe-Academy---Design?node-id=0-4799)

 ## Technologies Used